TheModevShop/broken-interview/README.md

 ### Connect to the web socket and subscribe to the event "item"

-The web socket exposes an event called “item” which has JSON for NFT bids.
+The web socket exposes an event called “item” which emits JSON for a single NFT bid.
 Some of the data we want to expose is below.

 Socket Docs: